-Bridges of Grace is a newly forming congregation in the Charleston area.
-We hold services at 3 pm on Sundays in the fellowship hall of St. Paul’s Evangelical Lutheran Church in Charleston’s East End.
+Bridges of Grace is a young congregation in the Charleston area.
+We hold services at 3 pm on Sundays.

-Bridges of Grace is in its infancy, having only begun meeting in March of 2011, but is a church created with love by members of the First Congregational Church, UCC in Huntington.
+Bridges of Grace is still growing, having only begun meeting in March of 2011, but is a church created with love by members of the First Congregational Church, UCC in Huntington.

 We invite you to join us for worship, make our church family your church family.
 We come from different backgrounds, have different life experiences, and each bring something different to this community of faith.
 We are not complete without you.